Updated June 2019

 Today, I’m going to feature a young lady waiting for a family who is available for adoption from India RIGHT NOW.
 I’m also going to share a young lady who is no longer eligible for international adoption, who will most likely live in India for the rest of her life, with the help and support of Sarah’s Covenant Homes.

-Visit SCH India’s Facebook page, Instagram, or Twitter to learn more about the work they do and learn how to support the children, young adults, and adults for whom they care daily.
+Visit SCH India’s Facebook, Instagram, or Twitter pages to learn more about the work they do and learn how to support the children, young adults, and adults for whom they care daily.
 SCH carries out Orphan Sunday each and every day, while they strive to:

 *Lily can read short books and knows her entire alphabet.
 She is learning sightwords. *Lily attends an on-site school in her home with a tutor and receives regular physical and occupational therapy. *Lily can walk with the assistance of a gait trainer (above left photo) or AFOs (ankle-foot orthotics), and can also ride an adaptive bike (above right photo)!
 She is always on the move. *Lily prefers to use scooting/crawling as her main method of mobility.
 She is a great big sister to all her foster siblings, and helps take care of them with the tenacity of a much older teen. *Lily has a manageable chronic illness, for which she receives treatment, and has nearly undetectable signs of this illness.